We've created a range of guides to explain the different responsibilities within the Train Driving Licences and Certificates Regulations 2010 (TDLCR).

 - medical fitness examinations of train drivers;

 - occupational psychological fitness examinations of train drivers; or

 - training and examinations for professional knowledge and competence of train drivers;

 must apply to be recognised by ORR for entry on to our registers..

 We have produced application forms for doctors or psychologists who wish to be included on ORR’s registers and these will help you provide the evidence to support a recognition application.
 See our separate guides above for more information.

 Registers of recognised persons – doctors, psychologists and training & examination centres Collapse accordion Open accordion

 ORR is required by the Train Driving Licences and Certificates Regulations 2010 to hold and keep up to date a register of persons we have recognised as competent to carry out the medical and occupational psychological fitness examinations for train drivers.

-We have recently undertaken an audit of our registers relating to recognised doctors and psychologists and this included checking that the criteria for recognition continue to be met.
-Our guidance on the Train Driving Licences and Certificates Regulations 2010: A guide to the occupational psychological fitness and medical requirements (paragraphs 4.2 and 4.4) set out the criteria for recognition and these must continue to be met in order to remain on our registers (see para 4.12 of our guidance document ).
-As a result of the audit we have updated our registers and removed people who we believe no longer satisfy the criteria for inclusion.
+Our guidance on the Train Driving Licences and Certificates Regulations 2010: A guide to the occupational psychological fitness and medical requirements (paragraphs 4.2 and 4.4) set out the criteria for recognition and these must continue to be met in order to remain on our registers (see para 4.12 of our guidance document).

 ORR maintains registers of recognised persons as required by the TDLCR and you can find out who is recognised from these registers below: